 1. Prophetic Declaration Based on Joshua 1

 ‘This is a new day.
 I am entering into the ‘Promised Land.’
 I am entering into the plans and purposes of God for my life.
-I am entering into my inheritance and receiving God’s promises, every one.
+Now, I am entering into my inheritance and receiving God’s promises, each and every one.

 Nothing can stand in my way and no enemy will prevail against me, for God is with me.
 He will never leave me or forsake me.

 I am strong and courageous; I am not fearful or discouraged.
 I feed on the Word of God, keeping God’s Word in my heart!
 And, I obey it.